-The board of directors selected Mr. Carrig because of the length and breadth of his experience in the oil and gas industry, the perspective he brings as a result of his long service as an executive of a major public company with global reach, and his strategic, financial and management acumen.
+The board of directors is nominating Mr. Carrig because of the length and breadth of his experience in the oil and gas industry, the perspective he brings as a result of his long service as an executive of a major public company with global reach and his strategic, financial and management acumen.
 In addition, Mr. Carrig brings valuable insight as a result of his long history as a customer for oilfield equipment and services.
 As a result of his significant professional experience and particular knowledge in finance, accounting, treasury and tax, he is financially literate and considered by our board of directors to be an audit committee financial expert.

-Andrew L. Waite - Age: 58, Positions: Governance Committee, Member
+Andrew L. Waite - Age: 59, Positions: Nominating, Governance and Sustainability Committee, Member

-Mr. Waite was appointed as a director of Forum in August 2010 and currently serves as a member of the Governance Committee.
+Mr. Waite was appointed as a director of Forum in August 2010 and currently serves as a member of the Nominating, Governance and Sustainability Committee.
 Mr. Waite is Co-President of LESA, and has been an officer of that company since 1995.
 He was previously Vice President of Simmons & Company International, where he served from August 1993 to September 1995.
 From 1984 to 1991, Mr. Waite held a number of engineering and project management positions with the Royal Dutch/Shell Group, an integrated energy company.
-Mr. Waite currently serves on the board of directors of Nine Energy Service, Inc., a public energy services company; National Energy Services Reunited Corp., a publicly traded oilfield services company; and MPC Kinetic Holdings Limited, a private company providing services to the energy and resource industry.
+Mr. Waite currently serves on the board of directors of Nine Energy Service, Inc., a public energy services company; National Energy Services Reunited Corp., a public oilfield services company; MPC Kinetic Holdings Limited, a private company providing services to the energy and resource industry; and Contract Group Pty Ltd, a private company providing turnaround and maintenance services to the energy industry.
 He also served on the board of directors of Complete Production Services, Inc., a provider of specialized oil and gas completion and production services, from 2000 to 2006, and Oil States International, Inc., a leading manufacturer of equipment for deepwater production facilities and subsea pipelines and a leading service provider to the oil and gas industry, from 1995 to 2006.